Archdiocese of Saint Paul and Minneapolis: History

-Pre-diocesan
+Preceding the Diocese of Saint Paul (1698 – 1850)

+French control

 The first Catholic presence in present-day Minnesota was recorded in 1680.
 Louis Hennepin, a Belgian Franciscan Recollect and explorer, found a waterfall on the upper Mississippi River.
-Hennepin named the waterfall the Chutes de Saint-Antoine or St. Anthony Falls after his patron saint, Anthony of Padua.
-The French formally claimed the territory in 1689.

-In 1727, René Boucher de La Perrière and Michel Guignas built Fort Beauharnois on the shore of Lake Pepin.
+Hennepin named it Chutes de Saint-Antoine (St. Anthony Falls) after his patron saint, Anthony of Padua.
+The French formally claimed the region in 1689, making it part of New France.
+In 1727, René Boucher de La Perrière, a French military officer, and Michel Guignas, a Jesuit priest, built Fort Beauharnois on the shore of Lake Pepin.
 They established St. Michael the Archangel, the first Catholic chapel in Minnesota.
-The French abandoned the fort and the chapel in the 1750s during the French and Indian War.
-After the war ended, the Spanish took over the French territories in the Great Plains and Old Northwest, including Minnesota.
-Some French-speaking colonists from Switzerland moved from their original settlements near Fort Garry in Manitoba to a location close to Saint Anthony Falls.
-The settlement became known as Saint Pierre.
+It was located the next year, where it remained occupied until the start of the French-Indian War between France and Great Britain With the end of the war in 1763, the Spanish took over the New France territories in the Great Plains and Old Northwest, including Minnesota.

+American control

 After the Louisiana Purchase of 1803, the United States gained control of vast areas in the continent, including present day Minnesota.
-Pope Leo XII in 1826 erected the Diocese of Saint Louis, giving it jurisdiction over Minnesota and other parts of the region.
-In 1837, the Vatican erected the Diocese of Dubuque, with jurisdiction over the new Wisconsin Territory, which included Minnesota.
+Pope Leo XII in 1826 erected the Diocese of Saint Louis, centered in St. Louis, Missouri, giving it jurisdiction over Minnesota and other parts of the region.
+The first group of European Catholic settlers were a group of Swiss families who moved from Fort Garry in present-day Manitoba to establish the village of Saint Pierre near Fort Snelling in Minnesota.

+At the Seventh Provincial Council of Baltimore in 1833, the bishops of the United States petitioned the Vatican to established a diocese in the Northwest, with St. Paul as its seat.
+However, the Vatican declined the request.

-Bishop Mathias Loras of Dubuque in 1839 visited Fort Snelling and Saint Pierre.
+In 1837, the Vatican erected the Diocese of Dubuque, with jurisdiction over the new Wisconsin Territory, which included Minnesota.Bishop Mathias Loras of Dubuque in 1839 visited Fort Snelling and Saint Pierre.
 In 1840, Loras sent Lucien Galtier to Minnesota as a missionary.
-Galtier learned that a group of Catholic from the Red River Colony had settled on the east bank of the Mississippi River.
+Galtier learned that a group of Catholics from the Red River Colony had settled on the east bank of the Mississippi River.
 He decided that it was a good location for a church as it was near a steamboat landing.
-Two French settlers offered a location for a church, and other settlers provided materials and labor to build a log chapel.
+Two French settlers offered a location for a church, and other settlers provided materials and labor to build a log chapel in 1841.
 Galtier wrote, "I had previously to this time fixed my residence at Saint Peter's and as the name of Paul is generally connected with that of Peter...
 I called it Saint Paul."
 With the gradual increase of population about the chapel, the community developed into a village known as Saint Paul's Landing.
+This became the city of Saint Paul.